Dhananjay Mahadik

 Dhananjay Bhimrao Mahadik is an Indian politician from Kolhapur district in Maharashtra state.
-He is a Member of Parliament in the Rajya Sabha from Maharastra as a candidate of the Bharatiya Janata Party.
-He was elected to the 16-th Lok Sabha (2014-2019) from Kolhapur as an NCP candidate.
+He is a Member of Parliament in the Rajya Sabha from Maharashtra as a candidate of the Bharatiya Janata Party.
+He was elected to the 16th Lok Sabha (2014–2019) from Kolhapur as an NCP candidate.
+Dhananjay Mahadik is a Nephew of Mahadevrao Mahadik alias Appa Mahadik.

 Political career

-In 2004, Mahadik had contested the Lok Sabha election as a candidate of Shiv Sena from Kolhapur against NCP's Sadashivrao Mandlik but lost.
-After that he parted ways with Shiv Sena and joined Nationalist Congress Party (NCP).
+In 2004, Mahadik contested Lok Sabha election as a candidate of Shiv Sena from Kolhapur against NCP's Sadashivrao Mandlik but lost.
+He parted ways with Shiv Sena and joined Nationalist Congress Party (NCP).
 But NCP did not consider him as the party's candidate for the 2009 Indian general election.
-He then unsuccessfully contested the election as an Independent candidate.
+He unsuccessfully contested the election as an Independent candidate.

 He entered Lok Sabha as member of NCP in 2014.
 On 10 January 2017, Mahadik, along with NCP MLA Hasan Mushrif, former NCP MP Nivedita Sambhajirao Mane, Kolhapur mayor Hasina Faras, and 400 others were arrested for blocking traffic on the Pune-Bengaluru National Highway as part of a protest against the effects of demonetization.